apache/incubator-heron/website/content/docs/operators/heron-shell.md

 ### Memory histogram of a process

-This utility runs `jmap` with `-histo` option, to output the memory histogram for the jvm process of an instance.
+This utility runs `jmap` with `-histo` option, to output the memory histogram for the JVM process of an instance.
 The resulting histogram is passed back as part of the response, and can be viewed directly in the browser.